openid/authzen/authorization-api-1_0.md

 An Asset is the target of an access request.
 It is a JSON ({{RFC8259}}) object that has the following fields:

 id:
-: REQUIRED, the asset Id of the asset.
+: REQUIRED.
+The asset Id of the asset.
 It's value is a `string` specifying the identifier of the asset

 type:
-: OPTIONAL, the type of the asset.
+: OPTIONAL.
+The type of the asset.
 It's value is a `string` that specifies the type of the asset

 attributeNames:
-: OPTIONAL, an array of strings, each string representing the name of an attribute of the asset.
+: OPTIONAL.
+An array of strings, each string representing the name of an attribute of the asset.

 The following is a non-normative example of an Asset: